 - A drive around Lake Bolsena.
 There are any number of inviting stops on a circumnavigation of Europe’s largest volcanic lake.

 Rule #3: Engage Great Guides

 I feel strongly about this one.
 Great tour guides have enhanced our trips so much over the years that now it seems a little silly not to take that extra step to assure that we get the most out of whatever we go all that way to see.
-I don’t doubt that I could achieve a similarly high level of understanding with an excellent guide book, careful attention to detail, and a real commitment to understanding everything the guide book has to offer.
-But when I’m on vacation and the site is important, I would rather have a knowledgeable and skilled guide and storyteller at my side.
+If a site is important, I would rather visit it with a knowledgeable and skilled guide and storyteller at my side.

 Do your best to get a great guide.
 Italy is pretty careful about regulating guides in its tourist areas, but we’ve still managed to stumble over a few bombs.
 I keep track of great guides and will happily put you in touch with a great one or two.
-Here’s an example of some of the tours Emanuela Visciola has developed for our guests.
+Here’s an example of some of the tours our favorite guide, Emanuela Visciola, has developed for our guests.

 Rule #4: Be Willing to Get Off the Beaten Path

 Many of our guests tell us that their most special memories of their visit to Central Italy is of “discovering” small, out-of-the way towns and their people.
 I love the way “Not Just another ‘Dolce Vita” expressed this in her “Things to Consider When Planning a Trip to Italy” post: “Don’t go somewhere just because you’ve heard the name.”
 Because there are valid reasons that tourists beat those well-trod paths to famous sites, you’ll miss a lot if you stay off the beaten path entirely.